hgreenstein/.dotfiles/README.md

 ```

 For the colorscript pixel art randomly at each run of the bashrc, see the documentation of [Shell Color Scripts](https://gitlab.com/dwt1/shell-color-scripts) by Derek Taylor

+#### Inputrc

+The .inputrc makes basic modifications like changing the default emacs keybindings to vi keybindings to fit with my neovim workflow.
+Additionally, it prepends a 'i' or 'n' to the prompt for insert and normal mode to easily keep track of vi mode while using the terminal

 #### Bash Credit:
 1. My bash uses [Oh My Posh](https://github.com/jandedobbeleer/oh-my-posh) for it's custom prompt, please refer to the original github for more